Swift-AI/Swift-AI/README.md

 ![Swift AI Banner](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/SwiftAI.png?raw=true)

 Swift AI is a high-performance AI and Machine Learning library written entirely in Swift.
-These tools have been optimized for use in both iOS and OS X applications, with support for more platforms coming soon!
+We currently support iOS and OS X, with support for more platforms coming soon!

 ## Features
 Swift AI includes a set of common tools used for machine learning and artificial intelligence research.
-These tools are designed to be flexible yet powerful, and suitable for everything from iOS apps to large-scale AI implementations.
+These tools are designed to be flexible, powerful and suitable for a wide range of applications.

 - [x] [Feed-Forward Neural Network](https://github.com/collinhundley/Swift-AI/tree/master/Source#multi-layer-feed-forward-neural-network)
     * 3-layer network with options for customization.